flankerbolt/flankers.com/README.md

-# Clone of Shopclues
+# FLANKERS.COM

-Shopclues is one of the most famous e-commerce sites in india.
+Flankers is one of the most famous e-commerce sites in india.
 A collaborative project built by a team of 5 executed in 5days.

 ## How to run the app?